affromero/IBIO4490/05-Textons/Readme.md

 tmapTest1 = assignTextons(fbRun(fb,imTest1),textons.transpose())
 tmapTest2 = assignTextons(fbRun(fb,imTest2),textons.transpose())

-#Check the euclidean distances between the histograms and convince yourself that the images of the goats are closer because they have similar texture pattern
+#Check the euclidean distances between the histograms and convince yourself that the images of the bikes are closer because they have similar texture pattern

 # --> Can you tell why do we need to create a histogram before measuring the distance? <---